Transgender: Detransition

 Detransition refers to the cessation or reversal of a sex reassignment surgery or gender transition.
 Formal studies of detransition have been few in number, of disputed quality, and politically controversial.
 Estimates of the rate at which detransitioning occurs vary from less than 1% to as high as 13%.
 Those who undergo sex reassignment surgery have very low rates of detransition or regret.

 The 2015 U.S. Transgender Survey, with responses from 27,715 individuals who identified as "transgender, trans, genderqueer, [or] non-binary", found that 8% of respondents reported some kind of detransition.
 "Most of those who de-transitioned did so only temporarily: 62% of those who had de-transitioned reported that they were currently living full time in a gender different than the gender they were thought to be at birth."
-Detransition was associated with assigned male sex at birth, nonbinary gender identity, and bisexual orientation, among other cohorts.
+Detransition was associated with assigned male sex at birth, non-binary gender identity, and bisexual orientation, among other cohorts.
 Only 5% of detransitioners (or 0.4% of total respondents) reported doing so because gender transition was "not for them"; 82% cited external reason(s), including pressure from others, the difficulties of transition, and discrimination.
 "The most common reason cited for de-transitioning was pressure from a parent (36%)."